Vincent Youmans: Death and legacy

-He died of tuberculosis at age 47, in Denver, Colorado.
 At the time of his death, Youmans left behind a large quantity of unpublished material.
 In 1970, Youmans was posthumously inducted into the Songwriters Hall of Fame.
 In 1971, No, No Nanette enjoyed a notable Broadway revival starring Ruby Keeler, and choreographed by Busby Berkeley, which was widely credited with beginning the nostalgia era on Broadway.
 In 1983, he was inducted into the American Theater Hall of Fame.